satriobio/looselab.github.io/_posts/2020-12-02-readfish-cpu.md

 {% include 20201130_plot.html %}

-The difference in coverage is largely down to down to yield for each flowcell.
+The difference in coverage is largely down to down to yield for each flow cell.
 But there are some subtle differences which become apparent.
 Compare the GPU and CPU coverage on the GridION.
 The GPU experiment had much lower yield, but the median read length was shorter.
 Similarly, the Linux GPU has very low yield,